Parmesan Focaccia Bread

 This post may contain affiliate links.
 Please read our disclosure policy.

 Parmesan Focaccia Bread is a thin, cheesy bread recipe, made with a russet potato!
 If you’re a lover of Italian food, this bread would be the perfect side to your spaghetti or baked ziti!

 There are few things in life as glorious as fresh, warm, tender bread.
-Ok, at least on the food side of life.
-Why is something so universally simple always so appealing?
-I think it boils down the simplicity and elegance of a few traditional ingredients combined with the smell and nostalgia.
-Oh that smell.
+The simplicity and elegance of a few traditional ingredients combined with the smell and nostalgia makes me so happy and hungry!

 If you are making a soup that is a regular in your meal rotation, try switching things up by serving this bread on the side.
 It’ll be like eating a whole new meal.

 The recipe comes from The America’s Test Kitchen Family Baking Book, so you know it’s a good one.
 ATK doesn’t lead one astray.

 Focaccia is a lightweight, flat baked bread, comparable to pizza dough.
 It is traditionally used as a side dish or can be used to make sandwiches.

 Focaccia bread is best served within 2-4 days of baking.
 Store the baked bread covered in plastic wrap at room temperature.
 Though I do think this bread is best eaten warm the day it’s made.

 The dimples in focaccia bread aren’t just for looks.
 They actually prevent the dough from rising too quickly.
 I like to wet my fingertips and then dimple the entire top of the dough.
 Then I will finish it off by drizzling a tablespoon of oil over the top and sprinkle evenly with Parmesan cheese.

 - Start by getting your potato ready, the potato makes the dough so tender!
 Boil it up, save some of the water, and mash it up well.